arul28/Whats-in-the-fridge/index.md

 ### What Type of Neural Network Did We Use?

-We used a CNN to make our model.CNN or Convolutional Neural Networks are a multi dimensional extension of Neural Networks.
-They extract features, which are low dimensional, data from the images.
-A CNN utilizes the kernel or a filter to perform multiplication and summation on a larger matrix.
-Kernels shift incrementally along all axes of the matrix to compose a new output matrix composed of the values of the operation.
+We used a CNN to make our model.
+CNN or Convolutional Neural Networks are a multi dimensional extension of Neural Networks.
+They extract features, which are low dimensional data from the images.
+A CNN utilizes a kernel or a filter to perform multiplication and summation on a larger matrix.
+The kernels shift incrementally along all axes of the matrix to compose a new output matrix composed of the values of the operation.
 CNNS are primarily used for image based tasks such as recognition or classification

 ![multi-label classification image](images/cnn.jpg)